-When you see obvious signs that your son is using drugs, getting involved in the drug culture, or partying too much, there’s no time like the present to offer help and get him on the path to recovery.
+When you see obvious signs that your son or daughter is using drugs, getting involved in the drug culture, or partying too much, there’s no time like the present to offer help and get them on the path to recovery.
 Early intervention prevents the problem from getting especially dire.

-Do NOT wait for your son to “hit rock bottom” to provide the motivation for him to change his circumstances.
-Rehab for college students is a viable option available to your family, so don’t hesitate to go that route if your son if struggling.
+Do NOT wait for your child to “hit rock bottom” to provide the motivation for them to change their circumstances.
+Rehab for college students is a viable option available to your family, so don’t hesitate to go that route if your child is struggling.

-Signs That Your College-Aged Son May Have a Drug Problem
+Signs That Your College-Aged Kid May Have a Drug Problem

 Here are some telltale signs to watch out for:

-- Changes in behavior and attitude that are not consistent with your son’s personality
+- Changes in behavior and attitude that are not consistent with your child’s personality

 - Mood swings, irritability and erratic behavior